 Working at ground level is the most effective way to protect workers from the risk of falls.
 Working on a solid construction also minimises falls hazards significantly.
 A solid construction is an area that is structurally capable of supporting workers, material and other loads applied to it; is provided with barriers around its perimeter and around any openings a person could fall through; has an even, accessible surface and gradient; and has a safe means of entry and exit.

 Structural strength: work surfaces must be able to withstand the weight of workers, materials, tools and equipment safely.
-If unsure about any particular surface, have a structural engineer assess the safe load capacity of the surface before use
+If unsure about any particular surface, have a structural engineer assess the safe load capacity of the surface before use.

-Barriers (or edge protection): order to prevent a person or an object falling over edges and into holes barriers should be provided on relevant parts of a solid construction.
+Barriers (or edge protection): in order to prevent a person or an object falling over edges and into holes barriers should be provided on relevant parts of a solid construction.
 These include:

 the perimeters of buildings or other structures;